TheAlgorithms/TypeScript/CONTRIBUTING.md

 An Algorithm is one or more functions (or classes) that:

-- take one or more inputs.
+- Take one or more inputs.
-- perform some internal calculations or data manipulations.
+- Perform some internal calculations or data manipulations.
-- return one or more outputs.
+- Return one or more outputs.
-- have minimal side effects.
+- Have minimal side effects.

 Algorithms should be packaged in a way that would make it easy for readers to put them into larger programs.

 Algorithms should:

-- have intuitive class and function names that make their purpose clear to readers.
+- Have intuitive class and function names that make their purpose clear to readers.
-- use TypScript naming conventions and intuitive variable names to ease comprehension.
+- Use TypScript naming conventions and intuitive variable names to ease comprehension.
-- be flexible to take different input values.
+- Be flexible to take different input values.
-- raise TypeScript exceptions (RangeError, etc.) on erroneous input values.
+- Raise TypeScript exceptions (RangeError, etc.) on erroneous input values.

 Algorithms in this repo should not be how-to examples for existing TypeScript packages.
 Instead, they should perform internal calculations or manipulations to convert input values into different output values.
 Those calculations or